Does Pool pH Naturally Go Up? Chemistry Facts & Solutions

 Lowering pH with Muriatic Acid

 Muriatic acid (hydrochloric acid) is the most effective pH reducer for most pools.
-For every 0.2 pH units you need to drop in a 20,000-gallon pool, add approximately 1 quart of muriatic acid.
+Muriatic acid dosing depends on your current pH, total alkalinity, and acid concentration - consult our all-in-one pool calculator or a professional dosing chart for your specific situation, as requirements can vary significantly.
 Always add acid to the deep end with the pump running, never pour water onto acid.

 Safety Warning: Wear protective eyewear and gloves when handling muriatic acid.
 Store in original container away from other pool chemicals.